PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 #### Multistore

-- The Multistore feature embeds a new header.
-The color of the header can be now customizable for a shop or a group shop in the MultiStore parameters.
+- Shops running on Multistore now feature a new Back Office header that makes it easy for merchants to tell which context they are on.
+Its background color can be customized for each shop or shop group in the Multistore parameters.

 ![the new multistore header](/assets/images/2021/multistore_header.png)